freeCodeCamp/guide/src/pages/articles/certificates/assignment-with-divided-by-equals/index.md

 ---
-title: Assignment with Divided By Equals
+title: Assignment with Divided by Equals
 ---
 The `/= operator` divides a variable by another number.